pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/RichText.md

 | showUnderline | boolean | no | Indicates whether to show the **Underline** toolbar button or not.
 Note that this option is indenpendent from the other `show___` options.
 I.e.: Setting `showBold` to `false` will disable the **Bold** toolbar, but will not disable it from the formatting pane.
 Default value is `true` |

 > Note that setting `showAlign`, `showBold`, `showItalic`, `showLink`, `showList`, `showStyles`, or `showUnderline` to `false` does *not* remove the user's ability to apply the button's associated formatting -- it only hides the toolbar option.
-If `showMore` is `true`, the options will remain available in the formatting pane.
+Also, if `showMore` is `true`, all options remain available in the formatting pane -- regardless whether they were turned off using `show___`.
 To prevent users from applying specific formats, use the `onChange` handler to parse the rich text and remove the formatting as desired.

 ![](https://telemetry.sharepointpnp.com/sp-dev-fx-controls-react/wiki/controls/RichText)